 Green computing, or green software engineering, is an emerging discipline that synthesizes the knowledge of climate science, software design, electricity markets, hardware, and data center design.
 In a nutshell, the principles of green programming form a set of essential skills needed to create and maintain environmentally-friendly software.
 They apply to all industries, domains, organizations, programming languages, and frameworks.
 By mastering them, green software engineers can reduce the carbon footprint of their applications.

-Principles of sustainable software development
+Principles of sustainable software development, green coding

 Building a sustainable product roadmap